 Image Manipulation

-Hey bros, I was making a random character generated and I needed to manipulate textures.
+Hey bros, I was making a random character generator and I needed to manipulate textures.
 You know, cropping an image, putting one image on top of another, these things.
 I couldn’t find any tutorial about it, so I will make one myself.

 The project I’m going to use only has two nodes: a Node2D as root, and a Sprite to display the modified image as his child.